40ants/cl-telegram-bot/README.md

     `(decode (send-message ...)` returns an object ready to be used (by `access`, for example).

 - function `(get-slot obj slot)`
-    Returns slot from obj, NIL is unbound.
+    Returns slot from obj, NIL if unbound.
 Use with JSON CLOS object.

 - error `request-error`
     Used (currently) by get-updates on HTTP error.